UVa Course Catalog (Unofficial, Lou's List)

 ACCT 5210Introductory Auditing (3)

 Examines auditing methodology through a study of auditing standards.
 Includes the nature of evidence, program planning, work papers, internal control evaluation, types of audit tests, and audit reports.
-Prerequisite: ACCT 5120 or ACCT 3120
+Recommended prerequisite: ACCT 5120.

 ACCT 5250Advanced Auditing (3)

 Builds on the concepts and practice examples from introductory auditing to provide students with an in-depth understanding of professional standards, the audit process, advanced audit techniques, and the auditor's role in ensuring that publicly issued financial statements are fairly presented.
-Prerequisite: ACCT 5210.
+Assigns complex auditing cases for which students form audit opinions with appropriate rationale and documentation.
+Recommended prerequisite: ACCT 5120.

 ACCT 5310Selected Topics in Advanced Accounting (3)

 Studies accounting and financial reporting for partnerships, business enterprise segments, home office/branch office, foreign transactions and translation, business combinations, and other intercorporate investments and consolidated statements.
-Prerequisite: ACCT 5120 or ACCT 3120
+Recommended prerequisite: ACCT 5120

 ACCT 5330Accounting for Non-Business Organizations (3)

-Financial accounting for governmental and non-profit organizations.
+Financial accounting for governmental and non-profit organizations at the state and local levels.
 Studies the theory and techniques of accounting and reporting for various funds and groups of accounts.
-Prerequisite: ACCT 5120 or ACCT 3120
+Recommended prerequisite: ACCT 5120.

 ACCT 5410Fraud Examination (3)

 Focuses on the principles and methodology of fraud detection and deterrence.
 Examines how and why occupational fraud is committed, how fraudulent conduct can be deterred, and how allegations of fraud should be investigated and resolved.
-Prerequisite: ACCT 5120 or ACCT 3120
+Recommended prerequisite: ACCT 5120

-Analyzes the federal income tax law and its application to individuals.
-Creates a study of problems covering personal and business tax situations.
+Analyzes basic federal income tax laws and their application to individuals, corporations, and other entities.
+Employs a study of scenarios and problems covering personal and business tax situations for tax avoidance results.
 Assigns several cases for which the student prepares illustrative tax returns.
-Prerequisite: ACCT 3020 or ACCT 2020 or Instructor Permission
+Recommended prerequisite: ACCT 3010.

-Analyzes the federal income tax law and its application to corporations, shareholders, partnerships, partners, estates, and gift transactions.
-Prerequisite: ACCT 5120.
+Analyzes the federal income tax laws and their application to corporations, shareholders, partnerships, partners, estates, and gift transactions.
+Recommended prerequisite: ACCT 5120.

 ACCT 5470Forensic Accounting (3)

-Analyzes the various forensic accounting techniques and investigative strategies used in forensic examinations; covers uses of accounting information systems in fraud detection, the nature of financial statement fraud as well as the framework for detecting fraudulent financial reporting, and the importance of internal controls in fraud prevention.
-Prerequisite: ACCT 5120 or ACCT 3120
+Analyzes the various forensic accounting techniques and investigative strategies used in forensic examinations; covers uses of accounting information systems in fraud detection, the nature of financial statement fraud, the framework for detecting fraudulent financial reporting, and the importance of internal controls in fraud prevention.
+Recommended prerequisites: ACCT 5110 and 5200.

 ACCT 5480Corporate Governance and Ethics (3)